liamnaddell/cachain/README.md

 Instructions for running inside mininet:
-* use commands like `h1 alacritty` to spawn terminals in the hosts
+* run ./run_mininet_scc.py to use the default topology
-* somehow we need to start a DNS server inside of mininet later to accomplish some BS
+* run xterms inside of each host to get a console
+* run ./server <domain> to start a server (-i for an in-memory database.
+WARNING: Two servers cannot be run in the same directory)
 * How to set up DNS:
-    configure /etc/hosts to have a.com,b.com,c.com point to their addresses in mininet start mininet
+    configure /etc/hosts to have a.com,b.com,c.com point to their addresses in mininet.

 # Requirements

-## Not understood yet

-* Code Quality???
-* Ask marcelo
-* Do we need a design document?
-* How do we submit our code?
-How do we demo it?
-* Testing requirements???
-* How do we handle cut corners?
-* Re-certification?

 ## Code/Formatting requirements